 Foregone Conclusion: Sipho will survive the events of the story to become a scholar.
 One of his works also shows that the Tswana will ultimately broker a peace and it's implicit that Britain becomes less racist by the time Sipho begins to publish his works.

 Nostalgic Narrator: Zigzagged.
 Sipho writes at length about the adventures of Temeraire, but only in a scholarly context, and he doesn't seem to be the Narrator proper.
-However, his works overlap with the novels and Tongue of Serpents is presented as his account of the events in the novel, due to his map prefacing the story.
+However, his works overlap with the novels and Tongues of Serpents is presented as his account of the events in the novel, due to his map prefacing the story.

 Admiral Lenton The commander of the Dover covert in Book 1.
 After Obversaria's death, he is put on a quieter post and Roland takes his position